Innoactive/Creator/.Documentation/articles/miscellaneous/unity-setup.md

 >We recommend to set `.NET 4.X` as `Api Compatibility Level` before importing the `Innoactive Creator` to avoid any error.

-### How to set .Net API compatibility level to .NET 4.X in Unity
+### How to Set .Net API Compatibility Level to .NET 4.X in Unity

 The `Player Settings` panel allows you to set various options for the final application built by Unity.